Selbsterkenntnis: 10 Dinge, die Sie über sich wissen sollten

 zu 9.:

-Mijovic-Prelec, D., Prelec, D.: Self-Deception as Self-Signalling: A Model and Experimental Evidence.
+Mijović-Prelec, D., Prelec, D.: Self-Deception as Self-Signalling: A Model and Experimental Evidence.
 In: Philosophical Transactions of the Royal Society B (Biological Sciences) 365, S. 227-240, 2010

 zu 10.: